<<Keep an eye on the parent boards situated at the front of the school for information on specific support groups in the local area>>

 Some children have needs or disabilities that affect their ability to learn.
 For example:

 If we identify your child as having special educational needs, following the correct procedure for accurately identifying a need, we will contact you to discuss our concerns.
-Initially this contact may be made by your child’s class teacher but you will be introduced to our Inclusion Manager [Miss Dalmedo] who will discuss our concerns in greater detail.
+Initially this contact may be made by your child’s class teacher but you will be introduced to our SENCo (Mrs West) who will discuss our concerns in greater detail.
 We will endeavour to work in partnership with you and your child on the planning and reviewing of effective and impactful additional support in order for them to progress to their full potential.

-If you believe your child may have special educational needs please arrange a meeting with your child’s class teacher.
+If you believe your child may have special educational needs please arrange a meeting with your child’s class teacher at the first instance or you are welcome to contact Mrs Wes; SENCo.

 Dyslexia or dyslexic traits